apache/apisix-website/website/docs/general/blog-contributing-guide.md

 6. Fix typos or formats.

-7. When you're done making changes, first run git add to temporarily store.
+7. When you're done making changes, run `git add` command to temporarily store them.

     ```sh
     git add .
     ```

-8. Then run git commit to record the changes
+8. Then run `git commit` to record your changes.

     ```sh
-    git commit -m "docs: brife message about this change"
+    git commit -m "docs: brief message about this change" # message should be concise and shorter than 50 characters
     ```

 9. Finally, run git push to push the changes to the remote repository.